dvinubius/scaffold-eth-examples/README.md

-# 🏗 scaffold-eth - 🎫 Buyer Mints NFT
+# 🏗 scaffold-eth - 🎫 User-designed Loogie NFT

-> (Counterfactual NFT minting example...)
+> (Custom designed Loogie NFT minting example...)

-Deployer pays around (0.283719 ETH ~$500 at todays gas and price) for the initial contract but then NFTs are only minted once a buyer wants them.
-(The buyer of the NFT pays the gas to mint. ~$55)
+Loogie NFTs are paid for by users when they are minted.
+Color, chubbiness and a short message can be edited by the user via an interactive preview.

 ---